bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 | Vert. position | posv (pv) | {{% parameters imaging.embedded.posv %}} |

 ##### The value `middle`
 for the vertical positioning doesn’t move an embedded image into the middle of the block.
-Its only an indicator for the layout to add some additional space for images, which are already placed in the middle of a text block.
+It’s only an indicator for the layout to add some additional space on top of images, which are already placed in the middle of a text block.

 [^1]: The syntax for **query strings** has been introduced to extend URLs with optional parameters like `https://name.org?id=val&id2=val2`.
 They are usually generated automatically to specify API requests.